TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 This is the first package and hence things are described in a little more detail here.
 The source code has comments describing the contents that are new.

+When reading this file, you may either traverse from top to bottom (recommended for beginners) or navigate through [table of contents](#table-of-contents).

 Make sure you know how to build a package before proceeding.

 ## Nodes